MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 In step 7, flow 2, from customer network to Internet (client's peer), is selected.
 >**Notes**:
->- Direct media with remote mobile user (i.e., not relayed through Office 365 cloud) is optional.
-In other words, customer may block this path and by doing so, enforce a media path through Transport Relay in Office 365 cloud.
+>- Direct media with remote mobile user (i.e., not relayed through Office 365) is optional.
+In other words, customer may block this path and by doing so, enforce a media path through Transport Relay in Office 365.
 >- Media is bidirectional.
 The direction of flow 2 to remote mobile user indicates that one side initiates the communication from a connectivity perspective.

 **VPN User to Internal User (media relayed by Teams Transport Relay)**